 The key observation is that for any four-point configuration in $\mathcal{D}$, the radial variables $\rho$ and $\bar{\rho}$ belong to the open unit disk, i.e. $|\rho|,|\bar{\rho}|<1$.
 This observation, together with the series expansion of $G_4^E$ in $\rho$ and $\bar{\rho}$, implies that the s-channel OPE is convergent for any configuration in $\mathcal{D}$.

 One technical subtlety in $d\geqslant3$ is that the radial variables $\rho$ and $\bar{\rho}$ are not individually globally well-defined analytic functions (appendix \ref{appendix:obstruction}).
-We treat this subtlety carefully when performing the analytic continuation, and show that $G_4$ (constructed in terms of $\rho$ and $\bar{\rho}$) is single valued and analytic everywhere in $\mathcal{D}$ (section \ref{section:cased>=3}). \item The criteria of OPE convergence of the Lorentzian CFT four-point function $G_4^L$ in s-, t- and u-channels (section \ref{section:lorentz4pt}). $G_4^L$ is defined to be the boundary value of analytically continued Euclidean four-point function (see eq. (\ref{def:Lorentz4ptfct})).
+We treat this subtlety carefully when performing the analytic continuation, and show that $G_4$ (constructed in terms of $\rho$ and $\bar{\rho}$) is single valued and analytic everywhere in $\mathcal{D}$ (section \ref{section:cased>=3}). \item We derive the criteria of OPE convergence of the Lorentzian CFT four-point function $G_4^L$ in s-, t- and u-channels (section \ref{section:lorentz4pt}). $G_4^L$ is defined to be the boundary value of analytically continued Euclidean four-point function (see eq. (\ref{def:Lorentz4ptfct})).
 One can imagine that the OPE convergence properties of $G_4^L$ rely on the behavior of cross-ratio variables along the analytic continuation path.
-In the end we will see that for any fixed Lorentzian four-point configuration, one can check the criteria using any analytic continuation path in $\mathcal{D}$ (starting from a Euclidean four-point configuration), and the conclusion does not depend on the choice of the path. \item A classification of the Lorentzian four-point configurations (section \ref{section:classifylorentzconfig}).
+In the end we will see that for any fixed Lorentzian four-point configuration, one can check the criteria using any analytic continuation path in $\mathcal{D}$ (starting from a Euclidean four-point configuration), and the conclusion does not depend on the choice of the path. \item We classify all the Lorentzian four-point configurations aside from the light-cone singularities (section \ref{section:classifylorentzconfig}).
 The Lorentzian configurations are classified into a finite number of groups according to the range of cross-ratio variables $(z,\bar{z})$ (section \ref{section:classifyz}) and the causal orderings (section \ref{section:causal}).
-The point is that in each group, all configurations have the same OPE convergence properties (section \ref{section:classifyconfig}).
+We conclude that in each group, all configurations have the same OPE convergence properties (section \ref{section:classifyconfig}).